mgrebenets/mgrebenets.github.io/_posts/2015-02-01-bamboo-remote-agent.md

 alias restart-bamboo-agent="stop-bamboo-agent & start-bamboo-agent"
 {% endhighlight %}

 You may have noticed that there are no arguments for proxy, Java home and other settings.
-That's because all this settings can be set in `/Users/bambooagent/bamboo-agent-home/conf/wrapper.conf`.
+That's because all these settings can be set in `/Users/bambooagent/bamboo-agent-home/conf/wrapper.conf`.

 {% highlight java %}
 # The Bamboo Agent home configuration file